mohammadhamzaa/Techplement/week1-tasks/Description.md

 ```

 #### Step 2
- Open your terminal (or command prompt).
+ Open your terminal or command prompt.
 #### Step 3
  Navigate to the directory where the script is saved.
 #### Step 4